GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 ### Step 5: Register your events {: #step-5 }

-All event listeners need to be registered in the global scope of the service worker.
-In other words, event listeners should not be nested in functions.
-This way Chrome can immediately invoke all event handlers, even if the extension's async startup logic hasn't finished.
+All event listeners need to be statically registered in the global scope of the service worker.
+In other words, event listeners should not be nested in async functions.
+This way Chrome can ensure that all event handlers are restored in case of a service worker reboot.

 To use the [`chrome.omnibox`][api-omnibox] API first add the omnibox keyword to the manifest: